-Exciting news, however, for pet owners who may find it a challenge to keep on top of treatment – new advancements in dog tick & flea treatment (and prevention) means there are more choices than ever.
+Exciting news, however, for pet owners who may find it a challenge to keep on top of treatment – new advancements in dog tick & flea treatment means there are more choices than ever.

 So, which option is best for your dog?
 Let’s compare the two.